 The metropolitan Washington region includes slightly more than 2 million households.
-Overall, one-third of these households have housing problems.
-When evaluated by race and familial status, housing needs are disproportionately borne by households of color, particularly Hispanic and Black households, as well as non-family households and families with five or more members.
+One-third of these households have housing problems.
+When evaluated by race and familial status, housing needs are disproportionately borne by households of color, particularly Hispanic and Black households, as well as nonfamily households and families with five or more members.
 As is the case in every regional jurisdiction except for Fairfax County, Hispanic households have the most disproportionate rate of housing problems compared with White households.
 Black households also face similar disparities throughout the region.
 The highest rate of Hispanic households with housing problems is in Gaithersburg, where more than 60 percent have housing problems.
 Another group vulnerable to housing problems are families with five or more members.
 This disparity is most pronounced in Alexandria, where over 63 percent of these households have housing problems.

 Regionally, while one-quarter of White households have housing problems, at least one out of every three households of color have them.
-Among some racial and ethnic groups, the proportion of households experiencing housing problems is even more pronounced: for example, 50 percent of Hispanic households and 40 percent of Black households have housing problems.
-Asian American, Native American, and other groups also have higher rates of housing problems than White households.
-Approximately 40 percent of households with five or more members and non-family households also face housing problems.
+Among some racial and ethnic groups, the proportion of households experiencing housing problems is even more pronounced: for example, 51 percent of Hispanic households and 42 percent of Black households have housing problems.
+Asian, Native American, and other groups also have higher rates of households with five or more members also face housing problems.